"All Aboriginal and Torres Strait Islander learners will be successful in mathematics".

 ATSIMA recently launched a new partnership with Day of STEM, a national initiative designed to raise awareness about the importance of STEM capabilities and improve Australia's 'National IQ' for STEM education pathways.

 It offers a great opportunity for Aboriginal and Torres Strait Islander students to interact with a STEM career.
 Teachers are encouraged to register now.

-ATSIMA membership ATSIMA now has 144 members from education, Community and business backgrounds and that's without even trying!
+ATSIMA membership ATSIMA has over 200 members from education, Community and business backgrounds and that's without even trying!
 And we grow in numbers every week.

 NATSIEC presentation ATSIMA presented at the National Aboriginal and Torres Strait Islander Education Conference in November.
 Have a look at our slides with notes (PDF 3MB) about 5 ways forward to improving maths outcomes of Indigenous students.